-- First Aid provisions are available centrally in the First Aid Inspection rooms of each site. - First Aid boxes are also located within the Science laboratories, Technology Rooms, Caretaking Offices and Physical education areas. - The responsibility for maintaining adequate stocks of materials rests with the respective Subject Leader or First Aider at Primary. - Fresh supplies of materials and First Aid kits for outdoor activities are available from the First Aid Manager at Southbourne and the School Office in the Primary School.
+- First Aid provisions are available centrally in the First Aid Inspection rooms of each site. - First Aid boxes are also located within the Science prep rooms, Technology Rooms and Physical education areas. - The responsibility for maintaining adequate stocks of materials rests with the respective Subject Leader or First Aider at Primary. - Fresh supplies of materials and First Aid kits for outdoor activities are available from the First Aid Manager at Southbourne and the School Office in the Primary School.